 Anything you pay in could benefit from the tax benefits and investment growth we mentioned earlier.
 In fact, the sooner you can invest your lump sum, the more time it will have to grow, potentially giving you more money in retirement.

-Putting a work bonus into your pension plan could mean that you save on tax and National Insurance deductions, meaning you get to keep more of it in the long run.
+Putting a work bonus into your pension plan could mean that you save on tax and National Insurance deductions too, meaning you get to keep more of it in the long run.
 Find out how this works in our article on bonus sacrifice.

-Just make sure that the amount you’re paying in won’t take you over your annual allowance – which is currently £40,000 but might be less if you’re a high earner or have already started taking money out of your pension savings.
-If you pay in more than your limit then you might face a tax charge.
+Just make sure that the amount you’re paying in won’t take you over your pension annual allowance or you might face a tax charge.
+For the 2022/23 tax year, the annual allowance is £40,000 or your total salary, whichever is lower.
+But it's going up to £60,000 in the new tax year.
+Although it might be less if you’re a high earner or have already started taking money out of your pension savings.

 Is it worth increasing my pension contributions?